dstreefkerk/dstreefkerk.github.io/_posts/2025-08-27-duckdb-fts-async-mcp-debugging.md

 categories: debugging database mcp python
 tags: duckdb mcp async debugging race-conditions claude-code
 author: Daniel Streefkerk
+excerpt: "A cautionary tale for about vibe coding utilities that combine synchronous and asynchronous code."
 ---

 ## The Deceptively Simple Setup

 I was using Claude Code to build a MCP server into Detection Nexus, a security detection rule database that I'm working on.
 After some research, the architecture seemed straightforward:

 - FastMCP framework for protocol handling, I'd used it before on previous projects
 - DuckDB for fast queries with Full-Text Search (FTS)
 - BM25 scoring for relevance ranking